ga-mitchell/ga-mitchell.github.io/_talks/TACOS Presentation.md

 ---
 [Slides](https://ga-mitchell.github.io//files/TACOS.pdf)

-A short presentation on my current work at the time.
+A short presentation on my current work at the time at the [TACOS symposium](https://sites.google.com/view/texas-tacos/home?authuser=0).